-Getting approved by affiliate networks can feel like applying for a job you didn’t know required a CV, a portfolio, and a personality test.
+Getting approved by affiliate networks as a beginner can feel like applying for a job you didn’t know required a CV, a portfolio, and a personality test.

-1. Have a Real Website (On Your Own Domain)
+1. Have a Real Affiliate Website (On Your Own Business Domain)

-A real domain makes you look like a grown-up business owner — not someone who woke up today and thought, I shall become an affiliate marketer as the next hot TikTok star!
+💡 A real domain makes you look like a committed content creator, not a Gen Z kiddo who woke up today and thought, “an affiliate income will turn me into the next TikTok millionaire!“

-Even if you’re an influencer or YouTuber, having a simple site with a few pages dramatically boosts your approval rate (yes, they do check websites before accepting/declining applications).
-It shows commitment, a niche, and that you’re not planning to disappear in 2 months.
+Even if you’re a social media creator (or influencer) or YouTuber, having a simple site with a few pages dramatically boosts your approval rate (yes, they do check websites before accepting/declining applications).
+It shows professional commitment, a focused niche, and that you’re not planning to disappear in 2 months.

 - About page